-A Haitian father carries his children across the Rio Grande into Del Rio, Texas on September 23, 2021, from Ciudad Acuna, Mexico.
-Mexican immigration officials had launched an operation in a small migrant camp on the Mexican side of the river and many families, fearing deportation, surged across the border to take their chances on the U.S. side.
+A Haitian father carries his children across the Rio Grande into Del Rio, Texas on Sept.
+23, 2021, from Ciudad Acuna, Mexico.
 (Photo by John Moore/Getty Images)

 Nevada’s attorney general and Democrats in the state’s congressional delegation have joined the chorus of criticism directed at the White House from President Joe Biden’s own party over treatment of Haitian migrants at the U.S. southern border.